abhiptl/aws-lambda-java-mysql/README.md

 ## Integrate Hibernate framework to connect with MySQL RDS instance

-Hibernate is standard JPA framework now-a-days to connect Java application to database. `com.abhishek.core.HibernateUtil.getSessionFactory()` creates hibernate session factory using `hibernate.cfg.xml`.
+Hibernate is standard JPA framework now-a-days to connect Java application to database. `com.abhishek.core.HibernateUtil.getSessionFactory()` creates hibernate session factory using `hibernate.cfg.xml` hibernate configuration.
+You can take now object-to-relational framework advantage.

 ## Multiple lambda services in single lambda project

-This repository simple architecture(for reference only) that can be used to create multiple Lambda services using single lambda project.
+This repository is designed with simple architecture(for reference only) in mind that can be used to create multiple Lambda services using single lambda project.
 If you are developing REST web services and plan to host it using lambda services then you can use this architecture pattern.

 - `com.abhishek.services` : All REST web services will be put in this package.
 Each service class is dedicated for single REST web services.
 For example, `com.abhishek.services.employee.SaveEmployeeService` is lambda function to save Employee.